-Agave syrup is made by boiling down the sap or nectar plant, a succulent native to Mexico and the Southwestern United States; tequila is made from the same plant by allowing the sugars to ferment.
-Agave syrup is very similar in consistency to maple syrup, and is in fact often used on waffles, though most commonly as a sugar or honey substitute.
+Agave syrup or nectar is made by boiling down the sap from the agave plant, a succulent native to Mexico and the Southwestern United States.
+Tequila is made from the same plant by allowing the sugars to ferment.
+Agave syrup is very similar in consistency to maple syrup, and most commonly as a sugar or honey substitute, though slightly less sweet than and as viscous as honey.
 The flavor is sweet like other syrups, though a bit more acidic and with a faint flavor that is indeed reminiscent of tequila.
 Agave syrup does not need to be refrigerated, and does not crystallize when exposed to cold.